 The property is a 35-acre vineyard and for the amount of wine that Sula produces, it wasn't as large as I expected it to be.
 However, that's because Sula has an additional few hundred acres of vineyards spread elsewhere in the region.

 Attractions and Facilities

 Sula Vineyards has much to offer visitors.
-Its very ambient tasting room has been architecturally designed, with a balcony affording expansive views over the vineyard.
+Its tasting room has been beautifully designed, with a balcony affording expansive views over the vineyard.
 The wine bottle lights suspended from the ceiling are a unique touch and emit a warm glow.